Last updated on September 7th, 2019 at 06:26 pm

 In the same token, you don’t want too many font styles, and sizes or your flyer comes out looking too busy and is confusing to the reader.

 Important information like dates and places get lost in the other wording making it easy for your customers to miss.
-You want fonts to complement each other and a size and shape easily read.
+You want fonts to complement each other and size and shape easily read.

 3. Adding Your Branding